codywiseman/ajax-project/README.md

 # Center Ice

-Center Ice is a dynamic HTML, CSS, and JavaScript web application that allows users to view to view information on NHL teams and players
+Center Ice is a dynamic HTML, CSS, and JavaScript web application that allows users to view information on NHL teams and players

 [Live Demo](https://codywiseman.github.io/ajax-project/)